 People consume plenty of calcium supplements.
-The body becomes saturated with calcium, and it’s side products.
+The body becomes saturated with calcium and its side products.
 Why?
-Calcium supplements come as calcium phosphate, calcium gluconate, calcium carbonate, and so on.
-It means that we get not only calcium but few elements as well.
+Calcium supplements come as calcium phosphate, calcium gluconate, calcium carbonate, etc. It means that we get not only calcium but a few elements.
 These side products are not soluble in the blood.
 They hang around together with calcium waiting until magnesium will allow calcium to enter the cell.

-The calcium concentration can be thousands of times more significant as it supposed to be.
+The calcium concentration can be thousands of times more significant than it is supposed to be.
 We like calcium and think that calcium will solve all problems associated with weak bones.
 We get calcium with fortified food and drinks.

 Unfortunately, if the body lacks magnesium, the calcium is an orphan.
-This deficient mineral finds the place in soft tissues creating problems for blood run free through vessels.
+This deficient mineral finds its place in soft tissues creating problems for blood running free through vessels.

 Magnesium relaxes muscles.
 Calcium contracts muscles.
 It is a win-win situation.
-When magnesium is deficient, we get cramps, pain after exercises because the lactic acid builds up in tissues.
+When magnesium is deficient, we get cramps and pain after exercises because the lactic acid builds up in tissues.
 Magnesium neutralizes lactic acid.

 What Does Calcium in The Body?

 Calcium is vital for teeth and bones development.
-Calcium is necessary for strength — calcium involved in the transmission of impulses in nerve and muscle cells.
+Calcium is necessary for strength — calcium is involved in transmitting impulses in nerve and muscle cells.
 Cardiac muscle cells depend on calcium too.

 Calcium is vital for blood clotting too.
 However, calcium can function well without magnesium.
 Magnesium and calcium correlation is crucial for our well-being.